michaelkeeling/saturn2017-architecture-functional-workshop/README.md

-# SATURN 2017 Workshop on Architecture and the Functional Frontier (Reactive / Immutable / Functional programming)
+# SATURN 2017: Architecture and the Functional Frontier Workshop

 Functional programming has found it’s way into enterprise software systems.
 Pure functional languages such as Common Lisp, Haskell, and ML, which always had a devoted following in academics, are seeing increased mainstream use in industry.
 Traditional OO languages such as C# and Java have evolved, seeing changes to the core language and libraries, to allow for programming in a functional style.
 When developers look for their next language, they are increasingly looking for a functional language.
 Rather than working around Java’s assumption that objects are mutable, they are choosing languages with immutable data structures built-in.
 Rather than imposing self-discipline to avoid side effects, they are choosing languages that enforce pure functions.

 Traditionally, software architects have paid little attention to functional programming.
-The choice of programming language and style (eg OO, functional, procedural) has long thought to be a choice made within a module, while software architecture is how those modules are put together.
+The choice of programming language and style (e.g. OO, functional, procedural) has long thought to be a choice made within a module, while software architecture is how those modules are put together.